amandadomingos/amandadomingos.github.io/_pages/education.md

 {% include base_path %}

-* Ph.D in Political Science, Federal University of Pernambuco, 2023 (expected)
+* Ph.D in Political Science, Federal University of Pernambuco, 2023
-* M.A. in Political Science, Federal University of Pernambuco, 2019
+* M.A. in Political Science (Democracy and Political Institutions), Federal University of Pernambuco, 2019
 * B.A. in Political Science (minor in IR), Federal University of Pernambuco, 2016